Lartu/lartype/README.md

 # lartype
-Lightweight, LaTeX inspired markup website-and-document editor.
+Lightweight, LaTeX inspired markup document editor.

 ## How to install
 Run `install_lartype`.
 Lartype is installed to /usr/local/bin and added to your path.